Before contacting us, please run through the following troubleshooting steps to help troubleshoot your issue:

 This step may be of particular benefit to high-end graphics cards.
 You will need to download GPU-Z for this check.
 The program is trusted and allows you to view data related to your GPU.

 Once this program is active, check the 'Bus Interface' section.
 You should see an entry that reads something like this: "PCI-E 2.0 x16 @x16 2.0".

 Depending on your motherboard you may see different details here.
 However, the key part of this entry is the @x number.
 It may read @x4, @x8 or @x16.
 With higher performance cards, you'll be looking for x16 to be displayed here.

 If you're unsure, a good rule of thumb is to seat your graphics card in the top PCI-E slot, which is the one closest to your CPU.
 Once this is confirmed then reboot your system, re-open GPU-Z and check the 'Bus Interface' again.
 If it didn't say @x16, it should now.
-Launch Planet Coaster as normal and you should see a significant boost in performance.
+Launch Jurassic World Evolution™ as normal and you should see a significant boost in performance.

-In rare cases customers may need to contact the support team to request a refund.
+In rare cases, customers may need to contact the support team for help or to request a refund.
 Please ensure you contact Steam Support if you purchased the game from Steam.
 Otherwise, please use the button below to contact our support team.